1971 Lola T212

-The chassis was constructed out of a different and thicker aluminum making the car stiffer, and less prone to cracking.
-The car had a special, tall, quick fuel filler neck, and special wider dash with extra gauges and reset-able fuses.
+The chassis was constructed using thicker aluminum than the standard T212’s, making the car stiffer, and less prone to crack.
+The car also had a special, tall, quick fuel filler neck, and special wider dash with extra gauges and reset-able fuses.
 The Lola also had NACA ducts and special lights in the nose.
 There are a number of other features unique to this car which identify it as the authentic McCaig car.

 Copies of these Lola 212 cars have been made, and can be seen by perusing the internet.
 However, fortunately HU 37 was unique.
-The car offered here has those special, original, HU 37 features as originally ordered by the McCaig brothers.
+The car offered here has those special, original, HU 37 features, as well as later unique modifications made by the McCaig brothers racing team.
 These unique features will be reviewed with serious buyers, but not be posted here.

-Included with the car are official documents and pictures (and a book) depicting the condition and history of this car.
-The car comes with an FIA Class TSRC16 Historic Technical Passport evidencing the authenticity of HU37.
+Included with the Lola are official documents and pictures (and a book) depicting the condition and history of this car.
+The Lola comes with an FIA Class TSRC16 Historic Technical Passport.

 This is not a beautifully restored show piece.
 It is an authentic race car that has been regularly raced over the last 20 years.
 The Lola has always been serviced and maintained by a professional race shop, and is track ready now.

-Spares include a spare nose section, a set of original wheels, some gear sets, and some support equipment.
+Spares include a spare nose section, a set of original wheels, some gear sets, some other original bits, and some support equipment.